Ryan-h1/python-comment-remover/README.md

 # python-comment-remover
-Simple python program that removes comments in another python file.
+Simple Python program that removes comments in another Python file.
 It's unable to handle certain idiosyncratic edge cases.
+It was made without using the usual libraries such as re, ast, or tokenize as a challenge.